1twitif/docker-invoicePlane/README.md

 # docker-invoicePlane
-ready to use invoicePlane container.
+ready to use multi-lang invoicePlane container.

 The automated build is available on Docker Hub : [1twitif/invoiceplane](https://hub.docker.com/r/1twitif/invoiceplane/)